How To Interview Candidates - Remotely

 Dress as though you’re going to work, even if you’re at your home.
 Make sure the background the candidate will see during the remote interview is free of any clutters and anything distracting.
 OptyInterview can help with that.

 Have a printed out version of the interviewee’s resume and a list of questions you have for them about their past or current qualifications.
-You might want to log onto the platform a few minutes early to make sure everything is good to go and you can help your interviewee get going on there if they need help.
+This will help you to be ultimately prepared for anything you might encounter or think of during the interview.
+You might want to log onto the OptyInterview platform a few minutes early to make sure everything is good to go and you can help your interviewee get going on there if they need help.

-Keep your voice calm and speak clearly, but make sure you also show some personality.
+Speak clearly and keep your voice steady, but make sure you also show some personality.
 Smile and laugh, it’ll make the interviewee feel more at ease, just like you would in person.
 You want the other person to know you’re engaged in the conversation so they can give you their all.

 At the conclusion of your remote interviews, make sure to tell candidates what the next step in the process is and ask them if they have any questions.
+This is so that they don't email you asking for status changes every five minutes.
 Also, make sure to thank them for taking the time to tell you about themselves.
-During an online interview, you are ultimately representing your company.
-Knowing how to effectively conduct an online interview is pivotal to your success in hiring candidates in this day and age.
+During an online interview, you are acting for your company as an extension of them.
+Knowing how to effectively conduct an online interview is pertinent to your success in hiring candidates in this virtual day and age.
 You do want them to have a positive view of both you and your company, in any case.
 Make sure you check out OptyInterview so you can make those virtual interviews go as smoothly as possible.